whipowill/quake-mod-scarlet/README.md

     - Thunderbolt range now extended to infinite
     - Thunderbolt can now have a rate of fire
     - Upgraded to Copper v1.20
-    - Added new shards feature on kills
-    - Added new killstreak feature
 - August 2022 - ``v1.1.x``
     - Bots now choose from over 500 random names
     - Bots now know if they are losing and become depressed